aimclub/FEDOT/docs/source/basics/ts_forecasting.rst

 Let's consider meaning of these parameters.

-There are to approaches to time-series forecasting: in-sample and out-of-sample.
+There are two approaches to time-series forecasting: in-sample and out-of-sample.
 For example, our trained model forecasts 10 values ahead and our training sample length is 100.
 With in-sample forecast we will predict 10 last values of our training sample using 90 first values as prehistory.
 With out-of-sample we will predict 10 future values of the training sample using the whole sample of 100 values